octo-technology/OpenTezos/docs/smartpy/exam.md

 - [x] The type definition of the entrypoint
 - [ ] The size of the storage
 - [x] The code of the smart contract
-- [ ] The list of users allowed to call the smart contract

 ### Question 2